PremModhaOfficial/NMSlite/TECHNICAL_TERMS_AND_SCHEMAS.md

 ## 3. Monitor Provisioning (Device)

 **What it is:**
 The authoritative record of a monitored asset.
 It represents the successful "binding" of a specific physical/virtual asset to a specific Plugin and Credential Profile.
+Monitors are exclusively provisioned through the Device Discovery process (see Section 2).
 This is the entity against which metrics are stored.

 **What it is comprised of:**
 *   **Identity:** Hostname, IP Address, and a system-generated UUID.